opentdf/client-go/README.md

     Operation decrypt #5: 511.418639ms
     Round trip decrypted: holla at ya boi2021/02/24 17:13:13

-## Building

-1. `git clone` this repo
-1. Run `make dockerbuild` (Builds sample Go programs against the `client-go` wrapper, using a special container preloaded with the `client-cpp` static libraries and headers)

-Since dev builds of the OpenTDF C++ client SDK are not published at the time of this writing (soon), we manually clone, build, and pack the SDK into a base image in [./opentdf-client-cpp-base](./opentdf-client-cpp-base), publish that to our internal repo, and use that as the base image for Go builds that depend on the C++ SDK, for now.

 ## Testing

 For now there's a simple wrapper exerciser binary you can build in `cmd/wrapper`